top of page

 Sound Cues

-Writers/Directors are responsible for providing their own sound cues, with our assistance.
+Writers/Directors are responsible for providing their own sound cues with our assistance.

 casting & creatives